Join all of us at Driven to Cure in our mission and donate now.

 I was diagnosed at Massachusetts General Hospital on May 15th, 2015 at the end of my freshman year at the University of New Hampshire.
 I was told that my Stage 4 kidney cancer would not respond to any of the approved cancer treatments available today.

 Fortunately, the doctors at Mass General Hospital referred me to the National Institutes of Health (NIH), where researchers have had some success with an experimental treatment program for my type of cancer.
 I am proud to have been Number 42 in the trial treatment program, and thrilled that, thanks to their incredible work, the doctors at NIH have had success prolonging my life and I am now able to participate in the next generation of trial drugs.
 In April of 2017, I qualified for a new HLRCC trial at the Yale Cancer Center.
 I was one of the first patients with HLRCC to try this new cutting edge drug treatment and I am grateful for the collaboration between NIH and the Yale Cancer Center.
-As of March, 2018, I am receiving my treatments for my HLRCC kidney cancer at the Georgetown Lombardi Cancer Center in collaboration with NIH and Yale.
+As of early 2018, I am receiving my treatments for my HLRCC kidney cancer at the Georgetown Lombardi Cancer Center in close collaboration with NIH.

 As the dust began to settle from my finding out about the cancer, I remember sitting down with my dad, as the clock was ticking.
 He stood there and asked a simple question.
 “Andrew” he said, “what are your life goals?”
 I thought for a moment with this new lens on life, looked at him, and chuckled “Well I need to own my dream car sometime in my life.”
 But my dad didn’t take it as a joke.